July 16, 2025, 8:48 am | Read time: 2 minutes

 2. Fertilizing Too Infrequently

-To best support strawberries in growth and in flower and fruit formation, balanced fertilization is essential.
+To best support strawberries in growth and in flower and fruit formation, a balanced fertilization is essential.
 Typically, plants are fertilized before flowering, which for most types occurs in spring.
 With strawberries, it’s different: They form their flower buds the previous year.
 Therefore, strawberries should be fertilized after the harvest in late summer.

 Also interesting: Should you wash strawberries with baking soda?